Infineon/training-modustoolbox/README.md

 [ModusToolbox™ Software Training Level 2 – PSoC™ MCUs](https://github.com/infineon/training-modustoolbox-level2-psoc)

-- This is a second level ModusToolbox™ training class.
+- This is a 2nd level ModusToolbox™ training class.
 It covers PSoC™ 6 and PSoC™ 4 MCUs.

+- The material and examples demonstrate the use of peripherals such as GPIOs, PWMs, ADCs, UARTs, etc. CAPSENSE™ and DMA are covered in detail, as is the use of low power modes.

 [ModusToolbox™ Software Training Level 3 - Wi-Fi](https://github.com/infineon/training-modustoolbox-level3-wifi)